How to Plan a Successful and Safe Event

 Appropriate event venues can accommodate the number of attendees you expect and facilitate smooth traffic flow from one area to another.
 Carefully examine the floor plans of the places you’re considering to ensure this is possible.

-It’s also a good idea to start thinking about the logistics of crowd control at this stage.
+At this stage, it's a good idea to start thinking about crowd control logistics.
 For outdoor venues, establish clear boundaries for the event perimeter.
 Consider your options when it comes to fencing or security barricades, as well as how you’ll incorporate these items into your layout.

 Will you need metal barricades, stage barriers, event-specific fencing, or other unique items?
-Each event and venue are unique and will come attached to different needs, so it's important to fully understand your choices and have the right equipment on hand.
+Each event and venue is unique and will have its own specific requirements, so it's important to fully understand your choices and have the right equipment on hand.

 Evaluation

 Be sure to visit each venue in person to confirm that it meets all of your criteria.
-Will it be able to provide all the amenities you’ll need (e.g., Wi-Fi, stages, or audiovisual equipment)?
+Will it be able to provide every amenity you need (e.g., Wi-Fi, multiple stages, and audiovisual equipment)?
 Is it clean and well-maintained?
 Can you “see” your event coming to life here?

 Developing an Event Timeline

-Now it’s time to start planning the timeline of the event itself.
+Next step is to plan the event timeline.
 Create a coordinated schedule that includes all of your speakers, activities, and entertainment options.
 Be sure to incorporate factors like when meals and other catering options will be served or otherwise made available.

-Carefully consider safety factors like event security and crowd management options for each stage within your timeline, as well.
+Carefully consider safety factors like event security and crowd management options for each stage within your timeline.
 What equipment and personnel will you need to keep traffic flowing naturally and safely as guests navigate their way from one gathering spot to the next?

 event barricadesevent barricades